mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 In this article series we're exploring different ways to network a physics simulation.
 In this article specifically, we're going to network a physics simulation using deterministic lockstep.

 Deterministic lockstep is a method of networking a system from one computer to another by sending only the *inputs* that control that system, rather than the *state* of that system.
-In the context of networking a physics simulation, this means we send across a small amount of input, while avoiding state like position, orientation, linear velocity and angular velocity per-object.
+In the context of networking a physics simulation, this means we send across a small amount of input, while avoiding sending state like position, orientation, linear velocity and angular velocity per-object.

 The benefit is that bandwidth is proportional to the size of the input, not the number of objects in the simulation.
 Yes, with deterministic lockstep you can network a physics simulation of one million objects with the same bandwidth as just one.